 Time, Treasure, Talent

-Louise Bell embodies giving time, talent and treasure.
+Louise Bell embodied giving time, talent and treasure.
 She served as an Islands Trust Conservancy board member for 10 years, helping to shape the future of land conservation in the islands.

-These contributions from trustees were the second “tribute” donation for Louise.
-Tribute donations were also made a few years ago in lieu of gifts when she celebrated her birthday with friends.
+Tribute donations were also made in lieu of gifts when she celebrated her birthday with friends.

-Louise has personally made annual donations to Islands Trust Conservancy from 1999 until her passing in 2021.
-She chose to give where she lives because she knows and trusts Islands Trust Conservancy, and sees the impact every donation made on her beloved islands of the Salish Sea.
+Louise personally made annual donations to Islands Trust Conservancy from 1999 until her passing in 2021.
+She chose to give where she lived because she knew and trusted Islands trust Conservancy, and saw the impact every donation made on her beloved islands of the Salish Sea.